 Any staff member who has a concern regarding a child's development, will raise this with a senior member of the team, in the first instance.
-This member of staff may then decide to seek advice and involve the school Special Educational Needs Co-ordinator (SENCo).
+This member of staff may then decide to seek advice and involve the SENCO (Mrs Harris).
 Staff will arrange a meeting with parents and involve them in deciding upon a course of action to meet their child's individual needs.
 If we feel it necessary, we will obtain parent's consent to seek further advice and assistance from outside professionals.